-Healthy Road Trip Food to Fuel Your Next Adventure
+Healthy Road Trip Snacks to Fuel Your Next Adventure

 When you're stuck in a car for five hours straight, you might start downing iced coffees and pretzel crisps to keep yourself from zonking out behind the wheel.
 But it's time to change how you eat and drink your way through road trips.
-To stay on track with your healthy eating while driving across the country, preparation is key.
-So before you pack up the car and strap yourself in, head to the grocery store and fill a few grocery totes with these healthy road trip foods.
+To stay on track with your healthy eating while driving — whether it's across town or across the country — preparation is key.
+So before you pack up the car and strap yourself in, stock up on these healthy grocery store foods that you can turn into a bunch of different healthy road trip snacks.
+Never be so desperate that you'll eat anything just because it's at the next exit.

-1. Go online to scope out restaurants, rest stops, and grocery stores along your route to get an idea of what your road trip food options are.
+1. Go online to scope out restaurants, rest stops, and grocery stores along your route to get an idea of your health road trip food snack options.
 You could even add farms and farmers' markets to the list for some local, often inexpensive flavor.
 (You'll definitely want to stop at these farm-fresh markets.)

-2. If you're going to be in the car for long stretches, pack an insulated lunch bag or cooler with cold packs to keep food temperatures in the safe zone.
+2. If you're going to be in the car for long stretches, pack an insulated lunch bag or cooler with cold packs to keep the temperature of healthy road trip snack foods safe.
 If your trip lasts multiple days, you can purchase ice at gas stations as you go and store it in ziplock bags.

-3. Do a grocery run to stock up on healthy go-to options for road trip food.
+3. Do a grocery run to stock up on healthy road trip snacks that are ready to go as-is.
 Cover your food group bases: Protein, fruits, vegetables, healthy fats, and complex carbs.
 Knowing you have options will lessen the stress of trying to find a balanced meal or snack en route, and you'll easily be able to cobble something together from your purchases or doctor up something you grab on the go.
+(Related: 11 Natural Snacks You're Going to Want to Stock Up On)

-Everyone needs a solid grocery list to turn to in times of need.
+Everyone needs a healthy grocery list to turn to in times of need, and all you need to do is tweak the usual weekly grocery list for at-home meals to turn many of the same items into must-haves for healthy road trip snacks on the move.
 Here are a few road trip food suggestions worth filling up on.

 - String cheese or other individually wrapped cheese